armada-ths/old.armada.nu/content/sustainability.md

    ## Sustainability Day

   THS Armada believes that it is important to talk, inform and discuss sustainability to get a better understanding of the concept and what it means in practise.
 To fulfill this THS Armada will dedicate a whole day to events related to sustainability.
 The day takes place during the Event Week and the date is Thursday November 12th.
-More information about the Sustainability Day will be shared here and on our social media accounts closer to the fair.

    </SustainabilitySection>
    </div>